 Depraved cults such as the Roman Catholic Church possess brainwashing stratagems with which they condition young children into accepting vile dogmas which communicants continue to believe throughout their lives.
 The mental programming is so indelible that even the knowledge that their priests are sexual predators does not shake their deluded "faith."

 The Roman Catholic Church keeps these mind conditioning stratagems "secret," in the sense that they claim not to brainwash their supplicants and deny that they have any "esoteric" knowledge whatsoever.
-Roman Catholic scholars asserts that there never has been an esoteric strain in Christianity.
+Roman Catholic scholars assert that there never has been an esoteric strain in Christianity.

 "From the importance given to the clergy and from the habit in the early Christian Church of keeping certain doctrines secret from the pagan--the so-called disciplina arcani--some have assumed that Christianity too has a similar division [between esoteric and exoteric].
 But this would be a mistaken conclusion.
 There is no esoteric as contrasted with an exoteric doctrine, and all are called to the same spiritual perfection.
 The reserve of the early Church was due to its fear of the coarse-minded pagan misunderstanding such spiritual doctrines as the Eucharist, the partaking of the Body and Blood of Christ.
 The wisdom of the other religions, on the other hand, is almost always a form of gnosis, something secret and hidden, and it belongs to a chosen few.
 Even amongst the few there are degrees of initiation, as there are in jujitsu, and the rare masters hand on their technique and their counsels and sayings to disciples who create a school and a tradition."
 1